somethingfromn/About-Handong/README.md

 #### 06.12.2019
 __[version 1.4]__

--Implemented delivery functions by adding specific menu bottons, then user recognize directly what menus are in it.
+- Implemented delivery functions by adding specific menu bottons, then user recognize directly what menus are in it.

 ![photo 11](/Image-sources/06.12.2019.jpeg )